PyLink/PyLink/docs/technical/pmodule-spec.md

 - `irc.servers` is a dictionary mapping server IDs (SIDs) to `Server` objects.
 If a protocol module does not use SIDs, servers are stored by server name instead.

 - `irc.users` is a dictionary mapping user IDs (UIDs) to `User` objects.
 If a protocol module does not use UIDs, a pseudo UID (PUID) generator such as [`classes.PUIDGenerator`](https://github.com/GLolol/PyLink/blob/3922d44173593e4bcceae1218bbc6f267caa9fc1/classes.py#L1710-L1726) *must* be used instead.
-    - The rationale behind this is because plugins tracking user lists are not designed to removing and adding users when they change their nicks.
+    - The rationale behind this is because plugins tracking user lists are not designed to remove and re-add users when they change their nicks.
     - When sending text back to the protocol module, it may be helpful to use the [`_expandPUID()`](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/classes.py#L1213-L1231) function in `PyLinkNetworkCoreWithUtils` to expand these pseudo-UIDs back to regular nicks.

 - `irc._channels` and `irc.channels` are [IRC case-insensitive dictionaries](https://github.com/GLolol/PyLink/blob/4a363aee509c5a0488a38b9e60f93ec59a274c3c/structures.py#L114-L116) mapping channel names to Channel objects.